Thomas Bridson Cribb 1863-1864

 Graduated with a Bachelor of Arts with first class honours in English in 1937 and a Bachelor of Law with first class honours in 1939.
 Admitted to the Bar in 1939 and after war service with the Australian forces, where he was mentioned in dispatches and attained the rank of Major, graduated with a Master of Laws in 1949.
 Sir Harry lectured at the University of Queensland in evidence, personal property and commercial law and acquired the reputation among students as being one of those rare lecturers of law whose classes were enjoyable to attend.
 In 1957 he took Silk and began developing an extensive practice which included appearances before the Privy Council.
 From 1961-67 he served as a Justice of the Supreme Court of Queensland, also undertaking the chairmanship of a committee of inquiry into the expansion of the sugar industry and as a royal commissioner during the period.
 In 1967 he resigned from the Queensland bench to become a Justice in Bankruptcy with the Federal Court, a Justice of the Supreme Court of the Australian Capital Territory and a member of the Copyright Tribunal.
 He was appointed to the High Court in 1970 and succeeded Sir Garfield Barwick as Chief Justice in 1981, retiring in 1987.
 Harry Gibbs Commonwealth Law Courts Building and Sir Harry Gibbs Legal Heritage Centre in Brisbane are named in his honour.

-Was an arts/law graduate who served in the engineers during World War II.
-After the war he was involved in Japanese war crimes trials.
+Douglas Campbell was an Arts/Law graduate who served in the engineers during World War II.
+After the war, Campbell was involved in Japanese war crimes trials.
 He became a QC in 1957 and a member of the Supreme Court of Queensland in 1965.
-He was controversially overlooked on two occasions by the Bjelke-Petersen Government for judicial promotions.
+He was controversially overlooked on two occasions by the Bjelke-Petersen Government for judicial promotions. #yourplaceinhistory #igs

 Robert Lawrie 1933-1934